 Acai berry smoothies

 The taste of the berries themselves aren’t that great but in powdered form, they make a good ingredient to add to smoothies and therefore boost the overall health benefits of the drink.
 They are best paired with a base of tropical fruits such as papaya or banana and work well with other berries such as blueberries, strawberries and raspberries.
+In powered form, they are also great to add to the blender to make smoothie bowls.

 They also work well in green smoothies and their flavour is said to complement chocolate so if you want a sweet treat style smoothie, then you can still claim some health benefits by including some acai berry powder!